 I think, “No. Too embarrassing,” and I reposition, and get secure, and use my hands and teeth to secure the halyard block for the damn flag, and I get back to deck the gradual way.

-This is the first of three parts.
 If you have a not-falling-far story that ends happily, and which might prove instructive and/or amusing, please Contact Me and I will try to fit it into the next installment.

 Next week: The Bounce Test